CATIE statement on the use of antiretroviral treatment (ART) to maintain an undetectable viral load to prevent the sexual transmission of HIV

 In people living with HIV, successful ART can reduce the amount of virus (viral load) in the blood and other bodily fluids to undetectable levels, usually within a few months of starting treatment.
 In Canada, an undetectable viral load is usually defined as fewer than 40 or 50 copies of the virus per millilitre of blood.

-We now know that the amount of HIV in the fluid of someone living with HIV is an important predictor of whether infection is transmitted to an HIV-negative person after a sexual exposure.
-Research shows that a lower blood viral load is associated with a reduced risk of sexual HIV transmission.1 When the viral load in the blood decreases, it also decreases in the sexual fluids (semen, vaginal fluid and rectal fluid), which are those commonly involved in the sexual transmission of HIV.2
+We now know that the amount of HIV in the fluid of someone living with HIV is an important predictor of HIV transmission to an HIV-negative person after a sexual exposure.
+Research shows that a lower blood viral load is associated with a reduced risk of sexual HIV transmission.1 When the viral load in the blood decreases, it also decreases in the sexual fluids (semen, vaginal fluid and rectal fluid) that are commonly involved in the sexual transmission of HIV.2

-Based on studies where participants were in stable serodiscordant relationships, we conclude that the consistent and correct use of ART, when combined with a comprehensive sexual health plan that includes regular STI testing and treatment and ongoing adherence and risk-reduction counselling, is a highly effective strategy to reduce the risk of the sexual transmission of HIV.
+Based on studies where participants were in stable serodiscordant relationships, we conclude that the consistent and correct use of ART to maintain an undetectable viral load, when combined with a comprehensive sexual health plan, is a highly effective strategy to reduce the risk of the sexual transmission of HIV.

 - Quinn TC, Wawer MJ, Sewankambo N, et al. Viral load and heterosexual transmission of human immunodeficiency virus type 1.
 Rakai Project Study Group.
 New England Journal of Medicine.
 2000 Mar 30;342(13):921–929.